Ciénagas de Juan Manuel

 About Ciénagas de Juan Manuel

-Ciénagas de Juan Manuel National Park is a vast wetland protected area located in Zulia state, northwestern Venezuela, near the southeastern shores of Lake Maracaibo.
-Established to safeguard one of the most biodiverse wetland ecosystems in South America, the park encompasses an intricate mosaic of shallow lagoons, marshes, seasonally flooded forests, and floating meadows known locally as ciénagas.
-The park covers approximately 250,000 hectares and sits within the Maracaibo Basin, one of the oldest lake basins on Earth.
-It serves as a critical ecological corridor connecting the Andes foothills with the vast Maracaibo lowlands.
-The park is named after Juan Manuel Oquendo, a notable figure in the region's history.
-Recognized internationally for its ecological importance, Ciénagas de Juan Manuel supports enormous concentrations of migratory waterbirds and is considered one of Venezuela's most significant freshwater wetland reserves.
+Ciénagas de Juan Manuel National Park is a vast wetland protected area located in Zulia state, northwestern Venezuela, southwest of Lake Maracaibo.
+[1] Established by Decree No. 1,631 on June 5, 1991, the park covers approximately 226,330 hectares of shallow lagoons, marshes, seasonally flooded forests, and floating meadows known locally as ciénagas.
+[2] It sits within the Maracaibo Basin, one of the oldest lake basins on Earth, and serves as a critical ecological corridor connecting the Catatumbo and Santa Ana river systems with Lake Maracaibo.
+Administered by INPARQUES (Instituto Nacional de Parques), the park is recognized for its exceptional freshwater wetland biodiversity and enormous concentrations of migratory waterbirds, and is considered one of Venezuela's most significant freshwater wetland reserves.

 Wildlife Ecosystems

 The park hosts exceptional wildlife diversity characteristic of Neotropical wetland systems.
-Capybaras, giant river otters, spectacled caimans, and Orinoco caimans inhabit the waterways alongside anacondas and several species of freshwater turtles.
-Mammals such as manatees, locally known as manatis, have historically been recorded in the deeper lagoons, though populations have declined sharply.
-The bird life is outstanding, with over 200 species documented including scarlet ibis, roseate spoonbills, jabiru storks, herons, egrets, kingfishers, and numerous Neotropical migratory species that overwinter here.
+Capybaras, giant river otters, spectacled caimans, and American crocodiles inhabit the waterways alongside anacondas and several species of freshwater turtles.
+Mammals such as manatees (Trichechus manatus)—listed as Vulnerable—have been recorded in the deeper lagoons, and jaguars and tapirs inhabit the forested wetland margins.
+[1] The bird life is outstanding, with over 200 species documented including scarlet ibis, roseate spoonbills, jabiru storks, herons, egrets, kingfishers, and numerous Neotropical migratory species that overwinter here.
 The park represents one of the last strongholds of the Maracaibo basin's endemic freshwater fish fauna, with dozens of cichlid and characid species.
 Aquatic ecosystems range from open-water lagoons to densely vegetated marshes that provide critical breeding and nursery habitat.

 Flora Ecosystems

 The vegetation of Ciénagas de Juan Manuel is dominated by floating meadows of water hyacinth and water lettuce, forming dense mats across the shallow lagoons.
 Seasonally flooded gallery forests of ceiba, guamo, and rubber trees fringe the waterways, while stands of moriche palm create distinctive palm swamp communities.
 Emergent aquatic macrophytes including bulrush and cattail form tall reed beds along the margins of permanent water bodies.
 The park also supports patches of lowland tropical forest on slightly elevated ground, with species such as apamate and other leguminous trees.
 This mosaic of plant communities creates structural complexity essential for the park's exceptional animal diversity.
-Aquatic plants, including several endemic and near-endemic species, underpin the food web supporting fish, invertebrates, and ultimately the large waterbird colonies for which the park is renowned.
+Aquatic plants underpin the food web supporting fish, invertebrates, and ultimately the large waterbird colonies for which the park is renowned.

 Geology

-The park occupies part of the Maracaibo Basin, one of the world's most geologically significant sedimentary basins.
-This depression was formed through tectonic subsidence associated with the convergence of the South American Plate and the Caribbean Plate beginning in the Miocene epoch.
+The park occupies part of the Maracaibo Basin, one of the world's most geologically significant sedimentary basins, formed through tectonic subsidence associated with the convergence of the South American and Caribbean plates beginning in the Miocene epoch.
 The basin has accumulated enormous thicknesses of sedimentary deposits over tens of millions of years, including the petroleum-bearing Cretaceous and Paleogene strata that make Lake Maracaibo one of Venezuela's most productive oil regions.
 The wetlands of the park rest on thick lacustrine and alluvial sediments deposited during Quaternary periods of fluctuating lake levels.
 The terrain is extremely flat and low-lying, with much of the park at or near lake level, making it highly susceptible to both flooding and drought cycles.
 Peat accumulation in permanently waterlogged zones creates carbon-rich soils of ecological significance.

 Climate And Weather

 The park experiences a hot tropical climate with a pronounced wet season from May through November and a drier period from December through April.
 Mean annual temperatures range from 27 to 32 degrees Celsius, with little seasonal variation.
 Annual rainfall averages between 1,200 and 1,800 millimeters, much of it delivered by intense afternoon convective thunderstorms.
-The Maracaibo Basin is one of the most lightning-active places on Earth, with the Catatumbo Lightning phenomenon visible from the southern end of Lake Maracaibo occurring up to 160 nights per year and generating some 40,000 lightning strikes per night.
-Water levels within the park fluctuate dramatically between seasons, determining the accessibility of habitats for wildlife.
+The Maracaibo Basin is one of the most lightning-active places on Earth, with the Catatumbo lightning phenomenon occurring over Lake Maracaibo for approximately 140 to 160 nights per year, nine hours per day, with lightning flashing 16 to 40 times per minute.
+[1] Water levels within the park fluctuate dramatically between seasons, determining the accessibility of habitats for wildlife.
 Humidity is consistently high throughout the year, frequently exceeding 85 percent.

 Human History